Cacti/documentation/Data-Sources.md

-For example, if you have a 24 port switch that you create an **In/Out Bits** graph for each interface, and you then add the **In/Out Bits with 95th Percential** for each interface, you would still only have 24 data sources.
+For example, if you have a 24 port switch that you create an **In/Out Bits** graph for each interface, and you then add the **In/Out Bits with 95th Percentile** for each interface, you would still only have 24 data sources.

 Keeping on top of the amount of data sources you have is important as the more data sources you have the more resources you will need to allocate to your server.

-You can see how many data sources are associated with a single device by going to managment then clicking on devices.
+You can see how many data sources are associated with a single device by going to management then clicking on devices.

 ![device datasources](images/device-datasource.png)